MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 - Solutions tend to be built "on-the fly", without a clear deliverable and specification.
 There is no documentation around the design and build process.
 - Users are shown how to use the system and core documentation may exist, within the process or procedure documents.
 - Updates and changes are ad-hoc.
 There is no equivalent of source control.
 - A small number of people have some expertise with configuring the platform.
 Maintenance and support of the solutions are dependent on the availability of these people.
-The "experts" maintain their knowledge of platform capabilities, roadmap etc. out of personal interest.
+The "experts" maintain their knowledge of platform capabilities, road map etc. out of personal interest.

 #### Low Code